zetavg/chromium-website/site/chromium-os/developer-library/reference/development/developer-information-for-chrome-os-devices/cr-48-chrome-notebook-developer-information/how-to-boot-ubuntu-on-a-cr-48/index.md

 ## Acquire an Ubuntu filesystem

 First, although the Cr-48 CPU and BIOS is 64-bit, the kernel and rootfs are presently 32-bit.
-Since we're reusing the Chrome OS kernel, we'll download and use the 32-bit ubuntu-10.10-desktop-i386.iso from an [Ubuntu CD mirror](https://launchpad.net/ubuntu/+cdmirrors).
+Since we're reusing the ChromeOS kernel, we'll download and use the 32-bit ubuntu-10.10-desktop-i386.iso from an [Ubuntu CD mirror](https://launchpad.net/ubuntu/+cdmirrors).
 For example: